babeingineer/qa-test-web-app/README.md

 * Do they ask good questions about context (why am I even testing this? who is going to use this? etc.)

 For general advice on interviewing QA engineers effectively, refer to [A better way to interview QA engineers](https://qxf2.com/a-better-way-to-interview-qa).

-## Solutions

-We haven't really documented our test strategy and the bugs anywhere.
-For now, just write to Arun (mak@qxf2.com) if you want a quick overview of all the bugs and how a typical interview will look like.